a-t-x-m/metrics/README.md

 Used to send a random number in GET requests to ensure browsers and proxies don't cache hits.

-### muted
+#### muted

 Type: `boolean`
 Default: `false`

-Skips add event listeners when the class is instantiated.
+Skips adding event listeners when the class is instantiated.

 ## License